 Bias disadvantages candidates, and it’s bad for business.
 Employers may inadvertently fail to select the best talent, and worse, they could also open themselves up to discrimination claims that could be costly, both in financial and reputational terms, especially if they end up in court and damages are awarded.

 The Equality Act 2010 covers a long list of groups employers must not discriminate against, including mistreating people on the grounds of age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
 That’s a lot of factors to bear in mind – all of which could be cleared away at a stroke by conducting a blind hiring process.

 Even before the interview takes place, recruiters/employers might want to consider having someone unconnected with hiring decisions anonymise applications by cutting out any ‘identifying’ factors from applications.
 That includes removing names, photos, and dates of birth, which give clues as to age, gender, ethnicity, and so on.
-Name-bias, for example, can vary by sector and by affected group.
-For instance, some tech companies have been found to favour those in an ethnic minority (typically Asians) because of particular stereotypes over the skills and ability of candidates from Asian backgrounds.
+Name bias, for example, can vary by sector and by the affected group.
+For instance, some tech companies have been found to favour those in an ethnic minority (typically Asians) because of certain stereotypes about the skills and ability of candidates from Asian backgrounds.
 In other industries, the bias may not be so positive.